03 Using R syntax

 method.
 Similarly, for the creation of the

-classifier, you must provide the text embedding to
+classifier, you must provide the text embeddings to

 data_embeddings